pieoneers/jsonapi-client-go/README.md

   CreatedAt time.Time `json:"created_at"`
 }

-// jsonapi-go library require a few methods for data structures to be able unmarshal data from json api document.
+// jsonapi-go package require a few methods for data structures to be able unmarshal data from json api document.
 //
 //   SetID(string) error
 //   SetType(string) error